 Nutrient: Catechins, caffeine, theanine (amino acids), vitamin C

-Taste and flavor: It has a totally different flavor compared to Sencha.
+Taste and flavor: It has a different flavor compared to Sencha.
 The clean aroma and a refreshing flavor are something you can expect.
-Different from the tea leaf, the flavor of Kukicha (stalk tea) gets weaker each time you serve a cup after you made it for the first cup.
-There are some famous brands for kukicha: Shiraore and Karigane.
+Different from the tea leaf, the flavor of Kukicha (stalk tea) gets weaker each time you serve a cup after you make the first cup.

 Best Time to Drink?

-It’s wonderful to have a cup of kukicha for expecting the refreshing quality.
-Any time you need a kick of fresh taste and flavor, kukicha is there for you.
+Having a cup of kukicha is wonderful expect the refreshing quality.
+Any time you need a kick of fresh taste and flavor,

 Japanese Green Tea for Special Occasion